 The reports findings, released this past June, used Bureau of Labor Statistics worker … Read the rest

 Advocates for children are upset that Alloy Media and Marketing has run ads for prescription drugs from its Channel One website.
 Channel One provides free news and original programming to about 10,000 middle and high schools.
-Channel One is, in the opinion of many, a controversial in-school news program that makes viewing ads a compulsory part of the school day … Read the rest
+Channel One is, in the opinion of many, a controversial in-school news program that makes viewing ads a compulsory part of the school day for grades six through twelve.

 A study conducted by the Metropolitan Transportation Authority (MTA)’s own advocacy organization for transit riders, the Permanent Citizens Advisory Committee, found that nearly half of the subway stations examined (23 out of 50) need more attention, and that the worst stations had decrepit conditions, including water damage, exposed wires, rodents, foul odors, clogged track drains and general filth.

 The report, cleverly titled Unwelcome Mats New York’s Subway Stations in Disrepair , identified the five worst stations surveyed as the Beach 90th Street on the A and Rockaway Shuttle lines in Queens; the 149th Street-Grand Concourse station on the No. 4 … Read the rest

 The Consumer Product Safety Commission’s National Electronic Injury Surveillance System (NEISS) provides the agency and other federal agencies with critically important incident and injury information.
 More than 34 million consumer product-related injuries were medically treated annually from 2004 through 2006.
 Of these injuries, it is estimated that more than 13 million sought treatment at U.S. emergency departments.